telerik/xamarin-forms-docs/controls/sidedrawer/features/sidedrawer-features-transitions.md

 	    }
 	}

->note: BlurFadeLayer requires reference to Xamarin.Android.Support.v8.RenderScript
+>**BlurFadeLayer** requires reference to **Xamarin.Android.Support.v8.RenderScript**

 Once users have this class created, they need to register the renderer.
-This can be done in the MainActivity.cs file of the Android project and use the following code:
+This can be done in the **MainActivity.cs** file of the Android project and use the following code: